appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-table-data.md

 Based on the data, the JSON Form automatically identifies the appropriate field type for each value.
 For instance, if the data contains the field `age`, the form sets the field type to a `Number Input`.
 In addition, you can add or customize field types using the [**Field Configuration**](/reference/widgets/json-form#field-configuration-list) property.

-The JSON Form automatically identifies the appropriate field type for each value based on the data.
-For instance, if the data contains the field age, the field type is set to Number Input.

 </dd>

 2. Create a query to update the data using the [formData](/reference/widgets/json-form#formdata-object) reference property.